 Withdrawals may affect financial aid, veteran's benefits, athletic eligibility and even insurance benefits.
 Students are encouraged to discuss the withdrawal decision with the course instructor and the academic and financial aid advisors.
-Students are not withdrawn for failure to attend classes.
-Students seeking to withdraw from a developmental education course must obtain permission from the instructor and the department chair and/ or Dean.
+Students seeking to withdraw from a developmental education course must obtain permission from the instructor and the department chair and/or Dean.